friendsofhyperf/components/src/async-queue-closure-job/README.md

 The async queue closure job component for Hyperf.
 Execute closures as background jobs with full support for dependency injection, fluent configuration.

+> **Note**: Starting from v3.1.73, this package serves as a convenience wrapper around the `friendsofhyperf/support` package.
+The core implementation (`CallQueuedClosure` and related classes) has been moved to the support package to eliminate circular dependencies and improve package architecture.

 ## Installation

 ```shell